World

 Share

 The new offence would criminalize the creation and dissemination of online content that promotes or offers services facilitating breaches of UK immigration law.
-This includes advertising small boat crossings, creating fake travel documents, or illegal employment opportunities in the UK.
+This includes advertising small boat crossings, creating fake travel documents, or promising illegal employment opportunities in the UK.
 While facilitating illegal immigration is already a criminal act, the introduction of this specific offence is intended to provide law enforcement agencies with additional tools to disrupt smuggling networks at an earlier stage.

 The proposed legislation is part of the Border Security, Asylum and Immigration Bill currently progressing through Parliament.
-In addition to targeting online smuggling promotions, the bill includes measures such as the seizure of electronic devices from migrants to intelligence on smuggling operations.
+In addition to targeting online smuggling promotions, the bill includes measures such as the seizure of electronic devices from migrants to gather intelligence on smuggling operations.
 Individuals involved in the preparation of smuggling activities, such as purchasing boat parts, could face up to 14 years in prison.

-As the Border Security, Asylum and Immigration Bill continues to progress through Parliament, the government is committed to implementing measures that address the challenges posed by people smuggling and illegal migration, while balancing the need to protect individuals asylum.
+As the Border Security, Asylum and Immigration Bill continues to progress through Parliament, the government is committed to implementing measures that address the challenges posed by people smuggling and illegal migration, while balancing the need to protect vulnerable individuals seeking asylum.

 Share